Skip to content

 Text Along Path

-In the Figma community, many users are looking forward to this feature, for example: Make text follow a path or a circle
+In the Figma community, many users are looking forward to this feature, for example: Make text follow a path or a circle.
+This feature was recently officially supported: Type text on a path.

 In SVG, this can be achieved through textPath, see: Curved Text Along a Path